alex-karpenko/psql-query-exporter/README.md

   sslmode: prefer       # SSL mode to connect to the DB, optional,
                         # possible values are: disable, prefer, require, verify-ca and verify-full
-                        # may be overridden by source/db config
+                        # may be overridden by source/ config

-  ssl_rootcert: ""      # path to additional root (CA) certificates file
+  sslrootcert: ""       # path to additional root (CA) certificates file
                         # should be in PEM format and may contain more than one certificate
+                        # may be overridden by source config

+  sslcert: ""           # path to client certificates and key files
+  sslkey: ""            # should be in PEM format
-                        # may be overridden by source/db config
+                        # may be overridden by source config

   metric_expiration_time: 0s # if all query attempts during this time were failed,
                              # then metric should be excluded from the output